 Dog separation anxiety is an uncomfortable disorder for both the dog and pet owner.
 Especially when your dog shows separation anxiety when you are simply trying to go to sleep.
 Of course, you love your pooch and want to be around him.
-However, a good night’s sleep (Comfy dog beds here) is just as essential for both you and your pup.
+However, a good night’s sleep is just as essential for both you and your pup.
 Is Fido noisy at night and struggling to get into your bedroom?
-Keep reading to learn to recognize signs of dog separation anxiety at night and how to deal with it.
+Keep reading to learn to recognise signs of dog separation anxiety at night and how to deal with it.

 Social Pack Animals